 Ah, summertime is on our doorsteps again.
 It’s time to leave the super thick jackets and hit the beaches with your favorite bikinis on!
 Moreover, if we’re talking about summer, Bohol, Philippines is the right choice for you.

 Among the 7, 641 islands in the Philippines, Bohol claims the 10th spot in the largest islands while holding a treasure of 75 more islets to cover in your Bohol travel.
 We’re not just talking about the beaches and beyond the water adventures- there is ziplining, river cruising, cave exploring, waterfall climbing, paddle boarding, and even soul searching!
 Just kidding about the last words.

-But certainly, there are loads of places to visit in Bohol Whether you’re looking for a laid-back or thrilling experience.
-From exploring the greens of the forest and sanctuaries, beating the blues underwater, trekking while being sun-kissed, to filling not just your eyes with the scenic Bohol points of interest but also your stomach with scrumptious delicacies such as the sweet calamay, buttery bibingkas, crispy hill chocolate, and even the love-filled peanut kisses!
+But certainly, there are loads of places to visit in Bohol Whether you’re looking for a laid-back or thrilling experience and from exploring the greens of the forest and sanctuaries, beating the blues underwater, trekking while being sun-kissed, to filling not just your eyes with the scenic Bohol points of interest but also your stomach with scrumptious delicacies such as the sweet calamay, buttery bibingkas, crispy hill chocolate, and even the love-filled peanut kisses!

 It can even drag you back to the past, allowing you to witness its amusing history from before the colonization of the Spaniards to the coming of the US troops during the Second World War.